eslym/callback-guard/README.md

 - Acts as an outbound HTTP proxy for services that need to fetch or relay URLs provided by external callbacks.
 - Resolves hosts and blocks requests that would reach private/internal IP ranges unless they are explicitly whitelisted.
 - Supports a host whitelist to allow certain known destinations even if their resolved IPs would otherwise be blocked.
+- Supports a blacklist (denylist) to explicitly block hosts or IP ranges — blacklist rules take precedence over whitelist rules.
 - Optional basic proxy authentication to restrict who can use the proxy.
 - Lightweight, configurable, and can watch and reload configuration at runtime (when enabled).

+### Blacklist (denylist)

+The blacklist provides a way to explicitly deny destinations even if they would otherwise be permitted by the whitelist.
+It accepts the same configuration shapes and host-pattern semantics as the whitelist:

+- `blacklist.ip` — list of IPs or CIDR ranges (e.g. `10.0.0.0/8`, `192.0.2.1`).
+- `blacklist.host` — list of host patterns.
+Patterns use simple wildcard matching (same rules as the whitelist).

+Host pattern semantics:
+- A pattern without a port (e.g. `internal.example.com` or `*.example.com`) only matches when the destination port is 80 or 443.
+- A pattern with an explicit port (e.g. `example.com:8080` or `*.example.com:8443`) matches the host:port combination.

+Priority rules:
+- Blacklist checks run before whitelist checks.
+If a host pattern matches the blacklist or any resolved IP falls within a blacklisted CIDR, the request is denied immediately regardless of whitelist entries.

 ## When to use it